 Contact Paul Davis for all your property damage needs.
 (325) 307-1157

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for help to arrive, below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet if at all possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected rooms to focus smoke odors as much as possible.
+- Doors: Close doors in affected areas to confine smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!